 Due to their high cost, people only take out a payday loan as a last resort.
-In other words, they appreciate that the interest rate is ridiculous, but they feel they have no other alternative.
+In other words, they appreciate that the interest rate is high, but they feel they have no other alternative.

 It can be difficult to place yourself in the shoes of someone who feels that a 1,600% APR loan is their best option.
 Commenters are often quick to condemn borrowers as foolish.

 Remember that in order for a payday loan to be the sensible option, the following must apply: